-Off-site road transportation (access roads) to remote mining (and other natural resources) operations (public, private or semi-private) poses a series of unique challenges to people in charge of their Safety, Security and Hazard Management.
+Indeed, off-site road transportation (access roads) to remote mining (coal copper, zinc, and other natural resources) operations (public, private or semi-private) poses a series of unique challenges to people in charge of their Safety, Security and Hazard Management.

-This course draws information from a number of real-life studies performed on this type of road by the authors (Riskope) and its Road Safety Division (Eurosain), and presents them following the logic of a Safety, Security and Hazard Management Report that could be prepared for a road that crosses a variety of terrains and is subjected to a wide array of hazards, considering, of course, a variety of climatic zones.
+This course draws information from a number of real-life studies performed on this type of road by the authors (Riskope) and its Road Safety Division (Eurosain).
+It presents them following the logic of a Safety, Security and Hazard Management Report that could be prepared for a road that crosses a variety of terrains.
+A road subjected to a wide array of hazards, considering, of course, a variety of climatic zones.
 The course is divided into steps, which correspond to those necessary to complete a Safety, Security and Hazard Management Report.

-At the end of the course, the course proposes a catalogue of mitigations that can be integrated in order to enhance Safety, Security and Hazard Management along any (mining) road.
+At the end of the course, we proposes a catalogue of mitigations.
+These can be integrated in order to enhance Safety, Security and Hazard Management along any (mining) road.
 These include both physical mitigations on the road/infrastructure, and personnel hazards mitigations, including a review of driver’s fatigue, high altitude effects, etc.

 Technical Appendices deliver specific information that will help Road Managers to design specific signals and signage.